dazzledave/Fake-News-Detector-Tool/README.md

 <h2>An AI powered tool that skeems through a news article and detects patterns of a news being fake or real.</h2>
+<p>Used Google's Bert model to train a  real and fake news dataset I picked from kaggle</p>

 ## Prerequisites